AlizaRK/Introduction-to-CSS3-Michigan/README.md

 # Introduction-to-CSS3-Michigan
-These are weekly projects of the course Introduction to CSS3 on Coursera
+This is the project of the course.
+The html files belong to Colleen Van, instructor of this course.